 People are often surprised that no rotoscopy (tracing of live action) was used in the short.
-This would not have been possible without Mathieu, who has a great vision in space, which also allowed him to draw all camera movements by hand.
+This would not have been possible without Mathieu, who animated the short.
+He has a great vision in space, which gives him the ability to animate camera movements by hand.
 Yet, many reference sketches were made and some of them were integrated in the backgrounds as collage, giving the short that sketchbook look and feel.

 The very first animation test.
 It was animated traditionnally, with pencil on paper, by Pieter Vanluffelen.
 I then edited his drawings in After Effects.

 This test should be compared with the final rendering on https://vimeo.com/376653765